Case Study - GIFA Surveys

 GIFA Surveys – 32 ESFA PSBP2 Schools, ~250,000m²

-Capturing large areas of the school estates as part of the EFA PSBP2 school building programme core surveys required a different approach to the traditional disto based survey method.
+Capturing large areas of the school estates as part of the ESFA PSBP2 school building programme core surveys required a different approach to the traditional disto based survey method.

 During 2017 the second phase of the priority schools building programme accelerated.
 SUMO provided both the Utility/Topographic and the gross internal floor area core surveys.
 This case study describes a new innovative use of mobile scanning to capture data much faster than was previously possible and the use of BIM software to create a coordinated set of drawings and schedules for each project.

 - The number and scale of schools that required surveying meant that the historic approach of surveying during school holidays was not suitable.

 - Traditional methods of survey produce CAD output.
 However, non-graphical data cannot be added and so has to be coordinated manually.

 How were they overcome:

 - Using hand held laser scanning we captured the largest sites of up to 13,800m² in just two days each and the smaller sites of 1,200-4,500m² in just a few hours after the schools were vacant in the evenings.

-- By using BIM software we captured the geometric data of the rooms from the laser scan and then added the non-graphical data such as room name, number and EFA block designation.
+- By using BIM software we captured the geometric data of the rooms from the laser scan and then added the non-graphical data such as room name, number and ESFA block designation.
 This was scheduled from the model combining room areas and heights from the model.

 Timescale and delivery benefits: